Tottenham fires coach Postecoglou despite winning Europa League to end trophy drought

 Tottenham beat Manchester United 1-0 in the Europa League final, fulfilling his promise that he “always” delivers silverware in his second season.

-But, until then, Spurs had a dismal season as it finished 17th in the Premier League.
+Spurs also reached the League Cup semifinals but finished a dismal 17th in the Premier League.

 “Following a review of performances and after significant reflection, the club can announce that Ange Postecoglou has been relieved of his duties,” Tottenham said in a statement.

-Postecoglou spent two seasons at Tottenham after joining from Celtic in June 2023.
+Postecoglou was hired by Tottenham from Celtic in June 2023 because he promotes an attack-minded and entertaining style of football.
+It makes for high-scoring wins and losses.

+Spurs averaged 3.47 goals per game under Postecoglou in the Premier League (246 in 76 games), the highest goals per game ratio of any manager to take charge of 50+ games in league history, according to statistician Opta.

-Spurs made a bright start in the Australian's first season, playing an attack-minded and entertaining style of football that led to high-scoring wins and losses.
-It narrowly missed out on a Champions League place by finishing fifth in 2023-24, but then saw a major dip in results this past season.
+Spurs made a bright start in the Australian's first season, narrowly missing out on a Champions League place by finishing fifth in 2023-24.
+But this past season saw a major dip in results.

 It's 17th-place finish was its lowest since the Premier League era began in 1992.
 Tottenham lost 22 of 38 games and ended the campaign just one position above the relegation places.